lnkn/blog/src/pages/Chocolate_Dipped_Thin_Oat_Cookies/index.md

 ---
 title: Chocolate Dipped Thin Oat Cookies description : These delicate wafer cookies are the perfect combination of salty and sweet.
 With crispy edges and a chewy center, these Chocolate Dipped Thin Oat Cookies are just what you need right now.
-Warning, it is hard not to have just one
+Warning, it is hard not to have just one.
 date: '2018-2-01'
 image: ChocolateOat1.jpg
 lead: You are minutes away from cookie bliss.